giuarnhold/giuarnhold/README.md

 ## About Me:
 I'm from Brazil.

 I started in the world of programming in 2012, where I started a technical course in computer science integrated with high school.
-After graduating from high school, I started my degree in acoustic engineering.
-I am currently in my final year of college.

 ## My Interests: